 Well, of course.

-I mean, look, I think you have you have to start every day with an understanding that this is a president who has challenged the entire national establishment, probably more explicitly than any president since Andrew Jackson.
+I mean, look, I think you have to start every day with an understanding that this is a president who has challenged the entire national establishment, probably more explicitly than any president since Andrew Jackson.

 There's a whole block of millions of people who have never recovered.